Weasyl/weasyl/pyramid.md

 Check error messages for 404, permission exceeded, etc.
 Throw an exception and confirm it looks right to sentry.
 Double check that 404 and 403 are being respected specially.
+Check the output of absolutifying URLs.
+This was changed somewhat.

 Stretch goals
 -------------